sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/connectivity/index.md

 {:toc}

 ## Change/set connectivity
 You can and should throttle the connection to make the connectivity slower to make it easier to catch regressions.
-If you don’t do it, you can run your tests with different connectivity profiles and regressions/improvements that you see is caused by your servers flakey internet connection
+If you don’t do it, you can run your tests with different connectivity profiles and regressions/improvements that you see is caused by your servers flaky internet connection

 The best way to do that is to setup a network bridge in Docker, use our connectivity engine [Throttle](https://github.com/sitespeedio/throttle) or if you use Kubernetes you can use [TSProxy](https://github.com/WPO-Foundation/tsproxy).